UnofficialJuliaMirror/MarkovTransitionMatrices.jl-bc7286fa-3078-5079-a241-9d8ba61a74a2/README.md

 This package creates a Markov transition matrix `P[i,j] = Pr(state_{t+1}=j | state_t = i)`
 for a discrete process where innovations are Gaussian.
 The matrix returned is sparse to save space.

+# IN PROGRESS: better moment matching

+[Farmer and Toda (2006)](http://dx.doi.org/10.3982/QE737) show how one can match an arbitrary number of moments from a discrete distribution.
+Their code is partially translated.
+See `example/bivariate-brownian.jl` for an example.

 # Example: Correlated random walk

 To model `x_{t+1} = x_t + u_{t+1}` where `u_{t+1} ∼ N(0,Σ)`, we first pick a grid: